 8. There have been lots of rumours about you having plastic surgery: What about that makes you angriest?

 None of it makes me angry.
 I don't see any of it.
 It's only when people get angry "for" me that I even know about it, and then I'm like "Don't worry about it!"
 It's not the real stuff, it's just petty.
 You might get 300 people, 299 of whom will say you're great and one will say "I hate you, you've got Botox".
 The way I live now, I honestly don't give a shit.
 I do love this quote from Erin Gloria Ryan too: "You may not agree with a woman, but to criticise her appearance - as opposed to her ideas or actions - isn't doing anyone any favours, least of all you.
 Insulting a woman's looks when they have nothing to do with the issue at hand implies a lack of comprehension on your part, an inability to engage in high-level thinking.
 You may think she's ugly, but everyone else thinks you're an idiot."

 Yeah.
 I had a head transplant.
 I used to have a different head.
 What I should have had was a body transplant.

 10. When have you been at your lowest, and how did you survive?

 The saddest times for me have been through the death of someone I've loved.
 We lost our first baby, a little boy, with a very late miscarriage and that was unbelievably sad.
 I wanted to die of grief.
 I just threw myself into walking, looking after my body, going to a naturopath and looking forward.
-My sister Jeanette died of the flu when she was 38 and that was incredible sadness.
+My sister Jeanette died from complications of the flu when she was 41 and that was incredible sadness.
 She was a runner, a vegetarian, doing a doctorate at Waikato university.
 She caught the flu and died five days later.
 It was the most horrendous thing - you bleed out of your orifices, your eyes and ears, your hands go black.
 Everyone must get that influenza vaccine.

 11. When and where are you at your happiest?